mihajlov39547/spatial-mask-merging/README.md

-# spatial-mask-merging
+# Spatial Mask Merging
 Official implementation of the Spatial Mask Merging (SMM) algorithm, a post-processing algorithm designed to improve instance segmentation in high-resolution images.
 It addresses the limitations of traditional tiling methods by merging fragmented masks using graph clustering and spatial metrics.

 ---

 ## Highlights
-- ⚡ Spatially optimized mask merging using R-tree indexing
+- ⚡ Spatially optimized mask merging using R-tree indexing for efficient spatial queries
-- 🎯 Reduces fragmentation in high-resolution instance segmentation
+- 🧩 Graph-based mask clustering for robust merging of overlapping and adjacent instances
-- 🧰 Lightweight and framework-agnostic implementation
+- 🧪 Pixel-level overlap and boundary distance metrics ensuring precise spatial consistency
-- 📦 Compatible with SAHI and other tiling-based inference pipelines
+- 📦 Compatible with SAHI and other tiling-based inference pipelines for large-scale segmentation
-- 🧪 Pixel-level overlap and boundary distance metrics
+- 📈 Validated on the iSAID benchmark demonstrating significant precision and consistency gains

 ---